 Careful adjustment to bass tones can ensure your mix doesn’t exhibit a boxy tonality.
 Likewise, vocals benefit from tweaks in the midrange to avoid an overly nasal reproduction.
 Higher-pitched instruments also need attention in the midrange to prevent them from sounding tinny.

 A solid pair of studio headphones with a good midrange makes your job easier.
 High transparency and definition ensure you can pinpoint issues in your mix and make the relevant adjustments.

-That is one of the reasons why the AKG K271 MKII is a popular choice among artists.
+That is one of the reasons why the AKG K271 MKII is a popular choice for studio mixing.